So, you’ve got some wet weed and are wondering if you can smoke it?

 So the water in your buds will transfer over to the rice after a while.

-The only problem with this method is probably that your weed will have a slight rice flavor.
+The only problem with this method is probably that your weed may develop a slight rice flavor.

 If you don’t have any rice on hand, then the paper method is going to have to suffice.
 This method is easier and requires paper towels.